The Best Advice I’ve Ever Heard About Getting Back To School

 I usually love it, but this year, if I am being honest, it has not been as fun.

 Blame the world.
 Blame medical treatments.
-Blame my oldest heading into his senior year and me not being at all ready for it.
+Blame my child heading into his senior year and me not being at all ready for it.

 I may be struggling a bit with motivation, but the reality is that no matter what the year, getting back to school is never totally seamless for my family.